-With most cost effective focus at the highest levels of government, the Army Six Sigma program will surely bring the results that are being produced across civilian industries.
+With the most cost-effective focus at the highest levels of government, the Army Six Sigma program will surely bring the results that are being produced across civilian industries.
 The one significant advantage with the Army deployment of Six Sigma is the mindset.
 There may be initial resistance, but Army leaders embrace concepts when the orders are given and focus on success without distraction.
-This tough minded, no nonsense approach will surely bode well for the success of Six Sigma.
+This tough-minded, no-nonsense approach will surely bode well for the success of Six Sigma.

 Learn more about the training and operational opportunities of Six Sigma by going to www.6Sigma.us.